Monge-Kantorovich interpolation with constraints and application to a parking problem: Introduction

 A second goal of the paper is to investigate a more general class of problems as a mathematical model for the optimal location of a parking region around a city.
 In this context, one is given two probability measures $\nu_0$ and $\nu_1$, which may be interpreted as a distribution of residents and a distribution of services respectively.
 A resident living at $x_0$ reaching a service located at $x_1$ may either walk directly to $x_1$ for the cost $c_1(x_0, x_1)$ or drive to an intermediate parking location $x$ and then walk from $x$ to $x_1$ paying the sum $c_0(x_0,x)+c_1(x, x_1)$.
 In this model, detailed in Section \ref{sec:parking}, the pivot/parking measure $\mu$ may have total mass less than $1$, and one may decompose $\nu_0$ and $\nu_1$ as $\nu_i=\nu_i-\mu_i+ \mu_i$ with $0 \leq \mu_i \leq \nu_i$ denoting the \emph{driving} part of $\nu_i$ and the unknowns $\mu_0$, $\mu$ and $\mu_1$ (with same total mass) should minimize the overall cost $W_{c_1}(\nu_0-\mu_0, \nu_1-\mu_1)+ W_{c_0}(\mu_0, \mu)+ W_{c_1}(\mu, \mu_1)$ subject to possible additional location and density constraints on $\mu$.
-Let us remark that if $(\mu_0, \mu_1, \mu)$ solves this parking problem, then $\mu$ solves the corresponding Wasserstein interpolation problem i.e. minimizes $W_{c_0}(\mu_0, .)+ W_{c_1}(., \mu_1)$ so that the qualitative properties established in Sections \ref{sec:distance} and \ref{sec:convex} will be directly applicable to optimal parking measures.
+Let us remark that if $(\mu_0, \mu_1, \mu)$ solves this parking problem, then $\mu$ solves the corresponding Monge-Kantorovich interpolation problem i.e. minimizes $W_{c_0}(\mu_0, .)+ W_{c_1}(., \mu_1)$ so that the qualitative properties established in Sections \ref{sec:distance} and \ref{sec:convex} will be directly applicable to optimal parking measures.
+We have chosen, as an application of our results, a model for determining the optimal location of parking areas around a city, but other models in different fields use similar frameworks and can be found in the literature: we quote for instance \cite{PR} and \cite{LPR}, where the transport between singular measures is used to model the behavior of biological membranes.

 In Section \ref{sec:wasser}, we consider the general optimization problem \eqref{eq:transportwcar} and after solving an explicit example, we prove existence and discuss uniqueness of solutions.
 Dual formulations are introduced in Section \ref{sec:alter-form}.
 In Section \ref{sec:distance}, the particular case of distance-like costs is studied, while Section \ref{sec:convex} deals with the case of strictly convex cost functions, in these sections we study various qualitative properties of the solutions, in particular their integrability.
 In Section \ref{sec:parking}, we study a problem related to the optimization of a parking area.
 Finally, in Section \ref{sec:numeric}, we present some numerical simulations thanks to an entropic approximation scheme and compare the solutions of interpolation and parking problems.